alicemunsal/dohex/DoHex.md

 ### Hexagonal Architecture for Components

-We can have Hexagonal architecture wrapped insiddevelop each component as an individually organized Hexagonal Architecture.
+We can have hexagonal architecture wrapped inside the component and develop each component **Separately.
 Each component is encapsulated in its own package and has its own ports, adapters and all the implementation details inside.
 Component functionalities can only be used through its own ports.

 ### Component Communication